MicrosoftDocs/power-automate-docs/articles/data-operations.md

    > [!TIP]
    > The output from the select action is an array that contains the newly shaped objects.
 You can then use this array in any other action, such as the compose action discussed earlier.

-## Use the filter array action
+## Use the 'filter array' action

-Use the **Data Operation - Filter array** action to reduce the number of objects in an array to a subset that matches the criteria you provide.
+Use the **Filter array - Data Operation** action to reduce the number of objects in an array to a subset that matches the criteria you provide.

 > [!NOTE]
 >